linked-db/linked-ql/site/overview.md

 ## What is LinkedQL?

+LinkedQL is a query client (`db.query()`) that internalizes the capabilities of the traditional database stack:

++ live queries, lazy fetching, subscriptions, and sync
++ relationship traversal and object-relational syntax
++ automatic schema versioning and version safety
++ data federation over disparate data sources

+→ All in just `~100 KiB` (min+zip)

+Conceptually, these are not separate features – they are aspects of the same thing: the full application-database relationship *formalized* at the query boundary.

-LinkedQL is a universal database contract for applications.
+The model is delivered as a universal database contract that works across database engines, runtime environments, and deployment architectures.

-Traditionally, applications rely on several different systems to maintain their relationship with the database.

-LinkedQL moves those concerns into a unified query model – **formalizing** the application-database relationship at the query boundary, and making the whole model a **universal contract**.

 ---

 ## Why LinkedQL

-Every application that has the database as a dependency suffers the same underlying issue: no proper way to express and enforce critical aspects of that relationship.
+A database and an application are two divergent systems that share little in common.
+Every application ends up building the same scaffolding around that relationship to make it work:

-- the application object model must be manually constructed from relational data – object-relational mapping
++ an ORM to model objects from relational data
-- state synchronization requires secondary infrastructure – subscription servers, sync engines
-- schema changes require manual coordination
-- deployment topology leaks into application logic

-In each case, applications are forced to compensate via secondary infrastructure and human effort.
++ a subscription server for real-time capabilities
++ a sync engine for offline-first capabilities
++ manual schema coordination to keep lifecycles converged as the application evolves

+Each is incidental to the application itself, and exists because the original query model does not natively cover those concerns.

-LinkedQL was created to formalize that relationship at the query boundary and make it self-enforcing.
+LinkedQL closes that gap at the query boundary by formalizing these concerns as part of the application-database relationship – expressed together, enforced automatically.

-Live queries, synchronization, version safety, federation, and object-relational traversal emerge from that model.

 ---

 ## The Application-Database Relationship – Formalized

-Each part of the LinkedQL model maps to an aspect of that relationship – expressed more properly:
+Relationship traversal, live queries, and schema version safety are the contract (formal spec) of that relationship:

 + object-relational syntax – **the application object model formalized at the query boundary** – rather than moved to a post-processing step: application-level data assembly lines, object-relational mapping (ORM)
 + live queries, subscriptions, and sync – **state convergence formalized at the query boundary** – rather than handled via secondary infrastructure: API servers, subscription services, dedicated sync engines
 + version safety – **schema assumptions formalized at the query boundary** – rather than handled via manual coordination, on a best-effort basis, or compensated through runtime failures

-Applications simply *operate by contract* (formal spec) – and effectively stay decoupled from implementation details.
+Applications simply *operate by contract* – and stay decoupled from implementation details.

 LinkedQL makes the contract self-enforcing.